jina-ai/executors/jinahub/rankers/CatboostRanker/README.md

 - `query_features` the tag names to extract value from query document.
 Each query-match pair will be combined into a feature vector.
 - `match_features` the tag names to extract value from match document.
 Each query-match pair will be combined into a feature vector.
-- `label` the tag name considered as groundtruth.
+- `relevance_label` the tag name to extract value from match to train the learning-to-rank model.
 - `weight` (Optional)the tag name to store the importance of query, stored in each query document.
 - `model_path` (Optional)the default model path to dump/load the document.
 - `catboost_parameters` (Optional) the parameters to train catboost ranker, please refer to catboost documentation for more info.